demisto/content/Packs/OPNSense/Integrations/OPNSense/README.md

 Manage OPNsense Firewall.
 For more information see OPNsense documentation.
 OPNsense is an open source, easy-to-use and easy-to-build HardenedBSD based firewall and routing platform.
-This integration was integrated and tested with version xx of OPNSense
+This integration was integrated and tested with version 22.1 of OPNSense

 ## Configure OPNSense on Cortex XSOAR